 Activate INFO and DEBUG logs for the DDS Router execution.
-For this argument to work, the DDS Router must have been compiled with CMake option CMAKE\BUILD\TYPE=Debug, or compiled with CMake option LOG\INFO=ON.
+For this argument to work, the DDS Router must have been compiled with CMake option CMAKE_BUILD_TYPE=Debug, or compiled with CMake option LOG_INFO=ON.

 Note: If this option is enabled and Fast DDS has been compiled in debug mode, it will print the logs of the DDS Router and Fast DDS mixed.
-In order to skip Fast DDS logs, compile fastrtps library with CMake option -DLOG\NO\INFO=ON or CMAKE\BUILD\TYPE different to Debug.
+In order to skip Fast DDS logs, compile fastrtps library with CMake option -DLOG_NO_INFO=ON or CMAKE_BUILD_TYPE different to Debug.

-3.9.3 Configuration File
+3.10.3 Configuration File

-A DDS Router requires one and only one YAML configuration file.
-Check section DDS Router Configuration in order to know how to write this configuration file.
+A DDS Router requires one and only one YAML configuration file as the operation of this application is configured via this YAML configuration file.
+Please refer to DDS Router Configuration for more information on how to build this configuration file.

 This YAML configuration file must be passed as argument to the DDS Router when executed.
-If no configuration file is provided as argument, the DDS Router will attempt to load a file named DDS\ROUTER\CONFIGURATION.yaml that must be in the same directory where the application is executed.
+If no configuration file is provided as argument, the DDS Router will attempt to load a file named DDS_ROUTER_CONFIGURATION.yaml that must be in the same directory where the application is executed.
 If no configuration file is passed as argument, and the default configuration file does not exist in the current directory, the application will fail.